Home > Oak Pergolas

 upon reciept of your order.

-Our pergolas are made from European Oak of the highest quality.
+Our pergolas are made from green Oak beams of the highest quality.
 Each pergola is custom made to your exact requirements with the care you would expect.

 The fine joinery work deployed on our pergolas means that you only need a builder to put the structure up, all of the woodwork is done for you so you